EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 {% endhighlight %}
 </div>

 At each step, the agent selects an action using an ε-greedy strategy.
 Either the agent explores with probability ε, or exploits by selecting the action with the highest Q-value.
-The ε property helps the agent to balance between exploration and exploitation, which ensures that the agent discovers better strategies while still using what it has already learned.
+The ε property helps the agent balance between exploration and exploitation, which ensures that the agent discovers better strategies while still using what it has already learned.

 <div class="padded-code-block">